...

 3. Switch to a Default WordPress Theme

 Sometimes the problem is not the plugin itself — it’s your theme.
 Poorly coded themes can interfere with plugin functionality and create conflicts.
-It’s happened for the old theme that is not supported, or code class conflict, or a feature addition
+This usually happens when your theme is outdated or incompatible, or there is a code class conflict, or a feature addition

 Test Using a Default Theme